juju/docs/src/en/charms-deploying.md

 juju deploy cs:xenial/mysql
 ```

-Where 'cs' denotes the charm store.
+Where 'cs' denotes the Charm Store.

 !!!
 Note:
     A used charm gets cached on the controller's database to minimize network